 CT E00, The Fix-It Class – Repair Almost Anything

-Course Number: 9519 Time: 1 - 3:15 p.m.
-Th Location: DE Instructor: Ross M A This class also includes material on consumer affairs such as how to protect one’s financial identity, and information about frauds and scams.
+Course Number: 9515 Time: 1 p.m. – 3:15 p.m.
+Th Location: ONLINE Instructor: Ross M A This class also includes material on consumer affairs such as how to protect one’s financial identity, and information about frauds and scams.

 HME EC E01, Sewing Lab